 The WW programme made the top five, alongside the likes of the keto, low-carb and low-fat diet.

 Here are the most popular diets among millennials making resolutions for 2019.

 Most millennials who want to lose weight in 2019 expressed an interest in a low-carb diet.
 Low-carb diets can come in many forms, including the ketogenic diet and the Atkins diet.

 With WW no foods are off limits, but we appreciate that sometimes you might be looking to lower your carb intake.
-Check out these low carbohydrate recipes you can enjoy as part of the WW Freestyle programme.
+Check out these low carbohydrate recipes you can enjoy as part of the WW programme.

 2. Reduced-calorie diet (23.5%)